Wordius/zola-mdhb/content/getting-started/start-here.md

 +++
 title = "Start here"
-description = "How to use markdown in four simple pages – three, if you discount ‘flavours’, which is only added to aid your understanding" weight = 100 path = "how-to-write-in-markdown" draft = false
+description = "How to use markdown in three simple pages – two if you discount ‘flavours’, which is only added to aid your understanding" weight = 100 path = "how-to-write-in-markdown" draft = false